Security seal

 Security seals are tamper-evident mechanisms that seal valuable material in a room, cabinet, vehicle, or other storage facility.
 One common use is to seal cargo in transit shipping containers in a way that provides tamper evidence and some level of rudimentary security.
 Such seals can help to detect theft or contamination, either accidental or deliberate.
-Security seals are commonly used to secure truck trailers, vessel containers, chemical drums, airline duty-free trolleys, and utility meters.
+Security seals are commonly used to secure truck trailers, vessel containers, chemical drums, airline duty-free trolleys, keys and utility meters.
 Typically they are considered an inexpensive way of providing tamper evidence of intrusion into sensitive spaces.

 Vulnerabilities

 Security seals are not designed to resolve all security problems:

 The same organization demonstrated that a trained individual was able, using low-tech methods, to defeat 90% of the 244 seals they studied in less than 3 minutes, and all of them in less than 44 minutes.
 They offer ideas on countermeasures, and are exploring the promising option of "anti-evidence" seals.